 Students work closely with their advisors to fulfill all curricular requirements, although it is the student's sole responsibility to ensure that his or her course schedule complies with the degree program's curricular requirements.
 Actual course sequence and, in some cases, content may vary.
 In addition to the specific courses listed in our curriculum, pleaes note the following policies and components of our Undergraduate program:

-As an additional condition of formal admission to (and remaining in the program after formal admission), grades of B- or higher are required of B.M.
-Composition Majors in all required courses offered by the Division of Composition and Theory.
-If the student does not obtain a B- or higher in any of the required courses offered by the Division of Composition and Theory, she/he will be required to repeat the course until the requisite grade is attained.
+Minimum Grade Requirements: As an additional condition of the BM Composition program, grades of B- or higher are required in all required courses offered by the Composition and Theory Area.
+If the student does not obtain a B- or higher in any of the required courses offered by the Composition and Theory Area, she/he will be required to repeat the course until the requisite grade is attained.

-At the conclusion of each semester of private composition study, the student submits a portfolio of their compositional work done during the semester to the Composition faculty for a jury, during which the semester grade is assigned by the faculty.
+Regular Jury Requirement: At the conclusion of each semester of private composition study, the student submits a portfolio of their compositional work done during the semester to the Composition faculty for a jury, during which the semester grade is assigned by the faculty.
 Music contained in the portfolio must have been worked on during lesson meetings.
 Students also submit a listening journal, with entries for 28 pieces each semester.
 Student have the option of requesting comments from the composition faculty.

-For at least the first year of study in the School of Music, the student will also pursue instruction on the principal instrument or voice (1 credit hour each term; this is most often the instrument the student auditions on as part of their admission requirements). a jury will be required at the end of each semester of applied study to be eligible for credit to be awarded.
+Secondary MUPI instruction: For at least the first year of study in the Departments of Music, the student will also pursue private instruction on a secondary instrument or voice (1 credit hour each term; this is most often the instrument the student auditions on as part of their admission requirements). a jury will be required at the end of each semester of this study to be eligible for credit to be awarded.
 Note: if the student's principal instrument is piano, they must pass a keyboard proficiency establishing him/her as having attained Piano Level VI in order to graduate.
 In satisfying the music elective requirements listed in the curriculum abode, the student may, with their advisor's approval, elect additional private instruction in piano.